 \section{Abstract}

-Elementary features of galileon models are discussed at an introductory level. \ Following a simple example, a general formalism leading to a hierarchy of field equations and Lagrangians is developed for flat spacetimes. \ Legendre duality is discussed. \ Implicit and explicit solutions are then constructed and analyzed in some detail. \ Galileon shock fronts are conjectured to exist. \ Finally, some interesting general relativistic effects are studied for galileons coupled minimally to gravity. \ Spherically symmetric galileon and metric solutions with naked curvature singularities are obtained and are shown to be separated from solutions which exhibit event horizons by a critical curve in the space of boundary data. \textit{To Fran\c{c}ois Englert on the occasion of his 80th birthday.}
+Elementary features of galileon models are discussed at an introductory level. \ Following a simple example, a general formalism leading to a hierarchy of field equations and Lagrangians is developed for flat spacetimes. \ Legendre duality is discussed. \ Implicit and explicit solutions are then constructed and analyzed in some detail. \ Galileon shock fronts are conjectured to exist. \ Finally, some interesting general relativistic effects are studied for galileons coupled minimally to gravity. \ Spherically symmetric galileon and metric solutions with naked curvature singularities are obtained and are shown to be separated from solutions which exhibit event horizons by a critical curve in the space of boundary data.